AI Cold Outreach for Job Hunting: Hit 15%+ Reply Rates Without Spam

 What to feed the AI

-• Sender: your role, what you’re actively exploring, the 1-line reason you’re writing
+• Sender: your role, what you’re actively exploring, the 1-line reason you’re writing this person.

 Copy-ready prompt

 Recipient: Sam Otieno, VP Platform at Acme Cloud.
-Recent public artifact: a Substack post on building the platform team’s on-call culture.
+Recent public artifact:

-Sender: I’m a senior platform engineer at GammaInc, exploring my next role specifically in dev-tools companies that take on-call seriously.
+Sender: I'm a senior platform engineer at GammaInc, exploring my next role

 Ask: 20-minute call to learn how Acme thinks about platform-team org design.
-Fallback: 2 async questions.

-Channel: LinkedIn DM, hard cap 300 characters.
+Channel: LinkedIn connection-request note, hard cap 300 characters,

 Rules: